CodeWithDee-073/Car-Rental-System/README.md

 ### 🛠 Features

-✅ Add a new car to the system.
+- ✅ Add a new car to the system.
-✅ Display all available cars.
+- 📈 Display all available cars.
-✅ Rent a car using a Car ID.
+- 🚗 Rent a car using a Car ID.
-✅ Return a rented car using a Car ID.
+- 🗑️ Return a rented car using a Car ID.
-✅ Maintain customer details for rented cars.
+- 📚 Maintain customer details for rented cars.

 ### 🏗 Technologies Used

 - Object-Oriented Programming (OOP) Principles 🏛
+- 📚 Collection Framework (ArrayList)
-- Console-Based User Interface 🎛
+- ⌨️ Scanner Class for User Input

 ### 🚀 Getting Started
 - Run the program.